Azure/azure-iot-connected-factory/README.md

 Each preconfigured solution implements a common IoT scenario and is a complete, end-to-end implementation.
 You can deploy the Azure IoT Suite Connected factory preconfigured solution from [https://www.azureiotsuite.com](https://www.azureiotsuite.com), following the guidance outlined in this [document](https://azure.microsoft.com/en-us/documentation/articles/iot-suite-getstarted-preconfigured-solutions/).
 In addition, you can download the complete source code from this repository to customize and extend the solution to meet your specific requirements.

-## Connected Factory Preconfigured Solution
+## Connected factory Preconfigured Solution
-The Connected Factory Preconfigured Solution illustrates how you can get started with your Industrie 4.0 digital transformation.
+The Connected factory Preconfigured Solution illustrates how you can get started with your Industrie 4.0 digital transformation.
 It brings together key Azure IoT services to enable the following features: OPC UA data ingestion, OPC UA server management, rules and actions and Azure Time Series Insights.

 ## Release Notes

 #### Deployment Names
 When using the build.ps1 script for deployment, it is recommended that you use a new deployment name each time you deploy the connected factory solution.

-#### Connected Factory Deployment Time
+#### Connected factory deployment Time
 It takes approximately 14 minutes to complete the deployment.

-#### Connected Factory Telemetry Flow
+#### Connected factory telemetry Flow
 After you have successfully deployed the solution and the web application launches the first time it takes approximately 3 minutes for data to show in the solution dashboard.

 #### Bing Maps